Auction Results

 Honus Wagner of the Pittsburgh Pirates in 1910

-The Wagner card is one of the most famous and sought after in baseball history and the set from which it comes is itself rare and contains several other collecting treasures.
-The card was sold by the Mile High Card company this Saturday, April 26.
+The Wagner card is one of the most celebrated and sought after in baseball history, and the set from which this example comes is a rarity in its own right and contains several other collecting treasures.

 Honus Wagner T206 baseball card.